 The Risk and Capital Committee (RCC) is authorised by the BRC and by the ExCo to manage the risk profile within the risk governance framework and Board-approved risk appetite.
-The RCC has sub-committees, (each chaired by a member of ExCo) covering Insurance, Market and Operational Risk, to manage the risk profile at a more granular level.
-Other members include relevant European business heads, risk experts from ERM and actuarial expertise from the Internal Model team.
+The RCC has sub-committees, each chaired by a member of the senior leadership team, covering Insurance, Market and Operational Risk, to manage the risk profile at a more granular level.
+Other members include relevant business heads, risk experts from ERM and actuarial expertise from the Internal Model team.